 Perhaps this is where the strength of Ben's work lies; tackling topics serious and close to them with a poignant mix of playfulness and sincerity.
 An attitude not too far removed from a significant source of inspiration, Pop Music.
 "I'm a huge pop music fan, and I'm always fascinated by the world-building by the likes of Gaga and Madonna," Ben explains, thriving in the significance of story and concept throughout their music, videos and tours, as well as the fashion displayed throughout.
 "It's all about creating an experience for their community/fans," they add, "there's an essence and energy in there that I try to bring into my practice."

-Alongside their adoration for Pop is further momentous influence from Popular Culture and LGBTQ+ culture and history, manifesting prominently in printed materials – something seen in the ephemeral and tactile tone of their work, even in a flat and digital space.
+Alongside their adoration for Pop is further momentous influence from Popular Culture and LGBT+ culture and history, manifesting prominently in printed materials – something seen in the ephemeral and tactile tone of their work, even in a flat and digital space.
 "One thing I miss the most about the pre-Covid world is trawling through bookstores and flicking through fashion magazines or art books," Ben recalls, suggesting 'No Sleep: NYC Nightlife Flyers 1988-1998' by DJ Stretch Armstrong and Luis Venegas' 'Candy Magazine' – a celebration of the communities found in Transgender, Gender Nonconforming, Non-binary and Drag societies.
 "I find myself reaching for these a lot," they add, "whether it's for art direction and typography inspiration or for research into history and stories that inspire me on a more personal level."

 In Ben's words, the result of this is work that feels quite "loud and brash", the inevitable concoction of thematically appropriately rule-breaking and the "excessiveness of Pop Culture" they are inspired by.
 In total contrast to the minimalism of their practice all but a few years ago, Ben attributes this glorious transcendence of raging colour and questioning to the acceptance of their identity.
 "I definitely want it to feel queer, be unapologetic and take up space," they add.
 This attitude is ever-present in their work, brimming with character and interrogation.